This article is part of a larger series on How to Do Payroll.

 Job Development Fund Tax

-Employers pay 0.21% of the first $24,600 that each employee earns in a calendar year ($26,100 for employers that have an experience rate of 9.19 or higher) to support the Rhode Island Human Resource Investment Council (HRIS).
+Employers pay 0.21% of the first $24,600 that each employee earns in a calendar year ($26,100 for employers with an experience rate of 9.59 or higher) to support the Rhode Island Human Resource Investment Council (HRIS).
 The HRIC assists Rhode Island employers by funding different projects that work to improve and upgrade the skills of the existing workforce.

 Each employer’s Employment Security tax rate is reduced annually by 0.21% to ensure that this program does not result in a tax increase.